As the gaming industry grows more competitive by spanning out into a legitimate profession, the demand for gaming equipment has sky-rocketed.

 This gaming PC features 240GB SSD storage which isn’t the fastest product available on the market but is worth the value, especially since it performs miles better than a mechanical hard drive.
 Moreover, there is room for storage upgradeability as it features an additional M.2 slot to increase storage.
 Furthermore, it consists of 8GB DDR4 RAM which is ample storage for enhanced responsiveness to play mid-level games.

 Nonetheless, there are certain drawbacks to this budgeted gaming PC.
 The graphic card it uses is obsolete and does not support more recent games.
 Thus, this forces the users to update to a newer GPU.

 Hence, in conclusion, for the price iBUYPOWER prebuilt gaming PC is worth it as it provides a decent, entry-level gaming experience with strong features which deliver what it promises.
 Furthermore, it can be adaptable to the needs of seasoned players as well.

-This PC is built with a Core i5, whose strength lies in its 6 core and 6 thread features.
+This PC is built with an Intel Core i5, whose strength lies in its 6 core and 6 thread features.
 Moreover, it is facilitated with 4.0 GHz of Max Turbo Frequency.
 Hence, it has an incredible processing performance, making it ideal for gaming PCs, with significant power and providing the best gaming experience.

 In terms of storage, this economical gaming computer is equipped with an 8 GB DDR4-2666 SDRAM which is adequate for running even the most recent games.
 Moreover, it also possesses a 16 GB Intel Obtane memory which provides a combination of the best features of a traditional hard drive and an SSD.
 Thus, it ensures maximum storage at an affordable price, furnished with impeccable processing power.